joelhooks/angularjs-FlightDashboard/README.md

 Promises allow developers to do two (2) very important things.
 We can:

-1)  Transform the responses before anyone is notified of the response.
+*  Transform the responses before anyone is notified of the response.
-2)  Use the response to invoke more async requests (which could generate more promises).
+*  Use the response to invoke more async requests (which could generate more promises).

-But even more important that (1) and (2) above, Promises enables `easy` chaining of custom activity or computations.
+But even more important that facts above, Promises support `easy` chaining of custom activity or computations.
 Promise chains are **amazing** and means that we can easily build sequences of asynchronous requests or asynchronous activity.
 Let's explore the hidden power in chain promises... (and we will also discuss the hidden anti-patterns)

 ---